solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 Here are a few things you must do and can do to configure the CodePipeline:
 - You must create a Service Worker Role or use an existing one to run the pipeline.
 - You can select the source for the CodePipeline.
 There are several sources for the CodePipeline that one can choose from: AWS S3, AWS CodeCommit, GitHub, Bitbucket etc.
 - You can select the Artifact Store.
-Artifact Store is simply a AWS S3 bucket.
+Artifact Store is simply an AWS S3 bucket.
 Use the default artifact store, create a new one or use an existing bucket.
 - You can select an encryption key to encrypt the data in the artifact store.

 There is also possibility to define a Deploy Stage, but it's mostly about deploying to AWS infra, so it was not for me.